Silverfen Web Design

 The new web site for the Ucheldre Centre is currently under development

-The united reformed Church Retreat Group, which brings together people in the URC interested in retreats, quiet days, contemplative approaches to prayer and spiritual direction.
+The United Reformed Church Retreat Group, which brings together people in the URC interested in retreats, quiet days, contemplative approaches to prayer and spiritual direction.